cbirdlab/wlsUBUNTU_settings/README.md

 # wlsUBUNTU_settings
-The updateSettings.bash script will defeat some of the bugs in the Ubuntu Windows Linux Subsystem.
+The updateSettings.bash script will defeat some of the bugs in the Ubuntu **W**indows **L**inux **S**ubsystem.
 Most fixes are specific to TAMUCC's computers, but the script can be modified to your institution.
 1. creates environmental variable winhome with path to the windows home directory, ex: `cd $winhome`
 2. modifies the .bashrc with `DISPLAY` and `TERM` settings that work well with TAMUCC's hpc
 3. associates the name of a remote server with its ip address